developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 **Support notes**:

-* The DS3608 scanner is supported only on VC80, ET50 and ET55 devices running Windows
+* The DS3608 and LI3608 scanners are supported only on VC80, ET50 and ET55 devices running Android
 * Scanner must be configured using Symbol Native API (SNAPI) with Imager Interface
 * SNAPI drivers are included with supported devices
 * The scanner connects via USB port and cable